MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-plan-compliance-policies.md

 - *Actions for noncompliance* – These configurations are common to all device compliance policies.
 - *Minimal device compliance policy recommendations* – Thees are the platform specific device compliance settings we believe every tenant should implement to help keep their organizations resources safe.

-In addition, we recommend you be familiar with how device compliance policies and device configuration policies are related, and interact.
+In addition, we recommend you be familiar with how device compliance policies and device configuration policies are related and interact.

 ### Compliance policy settings